Healthy Homes Assessment Awatoto

 Awatoto Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory to all Awatoto and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory for all Awatoto and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the compliance with each Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records that prove the conformance to any Healthy Homes Standard that apply or will be applied to your rental home.

-• Property managers and private landlords are required to make sure their rental properties comply to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes